zcrayman/tut-data/4/README.md

 ## Summary

-Congratulations, Order Status data is safely stored in Gemfire.
+Congratulations, Order Status data is safely stored in GemFire.

-Next, you will learn to take advantage of Gemfire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.
+Next, you will learn to take advantage of GemFire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.

 [Next…  Extending the Persistence Domain to Send Events](../5/)